 (Note: I continue to read articles or hear talking heads on news programs claim that COVID is a ‘Black Swan‘ event.
 This is false.
 The shift to agrarian life 10,000 years ago created communities that made epidemics and pandemics possible.
 The Black Swan event wasn’t COVID.
 The Black Swan event was that many countries voluntarily shut down their economies creating a global economic disaster).

 Will Instacart continue to grow in a post-COVID world or will their luck run out?
 I believe Instacart will grow because Mehta and his executive team are already planning well into the future.
-I’m not convinced that Mehta will be there to lead them as CEO.
+However, I’m not convinced that Mehta will be there to lead them as CEO.
 More on this later.

 According to Mehta in a recent Forbes interview, he’s “playing a 20-year game.”
 Mehta also states that Instacart isn’t trying to take away customers from the grocery retailers they serve, and that Instacart has no plans to “ever sell groceries directly.”
 Is that true?
 Let’s turn to Sun Tzu for guidance on how to answer the question: